fneumann/LongEssayTask/README.md

 # LongEssayTask (Pre-Test Version)

+This repository is no longer maintained.
+Please use the [LongEssayAssessment](https://github.com/EDUTIEK/LongEssayAssessment) plugin instead.

 Plugin for the LMS ILIAS open source to realize exams with writing of long texts.

 This pre-test version supports an initial set of functionality from the [EDUTIEK project](https://www.edutiek.de)